callrup/Payconiq_Rest-API-/README.md

 # Author : Rupam Chatterjee
 # Project Overview
+The project is a CUCUMBER BDD frameowrk based on Rest Assured ,Maven
 # Link to Detail Test Documentation
 # Link to Payconiq API Automation Doc

-The project is a maven based the major dependencies are updated in pom.xml as:

-Rest Assured

-JUnit

-Maven Surefire and Failsafe Plugin

 To Run
 Go to the project root directory.